-The following majors are available through the departments listed above: Biochemistry, Biology, Computer Science, Computer & Information Science, Counseling Psychology, Criminal Justice, English (3 tracks), Forensic Psychology, History, Humanities, Informatics, Information Systems Technology, Legal Studies, Liberal Arts, Mathematics, Music, Music Theater, PE (N-12), (General/ Clinical) Psychology, Social Science (3 tracks), Sports Management, Sports Psychology, and Theater (3 tracks).
-Additionally, existing degrees in science have been tailored for students seeking professional curricula, such as pre-dentistry, pre-medicine, pre-pharmacy, pre-physical therapy, and pre-veterinary medicine.
-Apart from the baccalaureate degree in these disciplines the college also offers the following associate degrees: (Liberal) Arts, Computer and Information Science, Criminal Justice, Criminalistics, Informatics, Legal Studies, and (General) Science.
+The following majors are available through the departments listed above: Biology, Computer Science, Computer & Information Science, Counseling, Criminal Justice, English, History, Informatics, Legal Studies, Liberal Arts, Music, Music Theater, PE (N-12), Psychology, Social Science, Sports Management, and Theater.
+Additionally, existing degrees in science have been tailored for students seeking professional curricula such as pre-dentistry, premedicine, pre-pharmacy, pre-physical therapy, and preveterinary medicine.
+Apart from the baccalaureate degree in these disciplines the college also offers the general Associate of Arts and Associate of Science degrees.

 The College of Arts & Sciences emphasizes the importance and versatility of a Liberal Arts education.
 The Liberal Arts Degree is typically understood as one that concentrates on a significant amount of writing, reading, critical thinking, and research.
 Often it is contrasted with math, science, or business.
 In reality, many liberal arts majors are employed within these fields and within related fields.
-According to Fortune Magazine, nearly one-third of all CEO's majored in Liberal Arts.
-Therefore, as part of the requirements for the liberal arts degree, all students will take 18 hours in one of the many disciplines offered through the various departments within Arts & Sciences, as well as, through the disciplines of the Colleges of Biblical Studies and Business.
-The generic degree plans for the AA and AS are as follows:
+According to Fortune magazine, nearly one-third of all CEO's majored in Liberal Arts.
+Therefore, as part of the requirements for the Liberal Arts Degree, all students will take 18 hours in one of the many disciplines offered through the various departments within Arts & Sciences, as well as through the disciplines of the Colleges of Biblical Studies and Business.